borayil/mit_centralization/README.md

 - `main.cpp` entry point of the program and solution.
 It makes use of the class implemented to load data, run the algorithm and save the results.
 The main function is here
 - `mit` implementation of the mit class.
+- `config` configuration file for the program.
+It contains the number of fingers, the expected radius of the pipe, distance between samples and the file paths.
+Also, the slash is defined here to be used in file paths.
 - `utils` utility and helper functions

 ### Results